-Throughout the history of computed tomography (CT) we find a number of radical innovations - "milestones" - that have redefined how this modality produces images and how it can support radiologists and clinicians in their clinical decision making: Spiral CT in 1990, Multislice CT in 1998 or Dual Source CT in 2005 to name just three of these.
-NAEOTOM Alpha is the latest radical innovation in computed tomography, bringing the world's first photon-counting detector CT to the clinical space with the introduction of the QuantaMaxTM detector.
-With almost half a century of expertise in building CT systems, NAEOTOM Alpha is culmination of decades of research in photon-counting technology.
-This major advancement represents a paradigm shift in imaging and will redefine CT for years to come.
+Throughout the history of computed tomography (CT), radical innovations have redefined how images are produced and how CT can support radiologists and clinicians in their clinical decision making: Spiral CT in 1990, Multislice CT in 1998 and Dual Source CT in 2005, for example.
+NAEOTOM Alpha® is the latest radical innovation in computed tomography, bringing the world's first photon-counting detector CT to the clinical space with the introduction of the QuantaMaxTM detector.

+NAEOTOM Alpha is the culmination of decades of research, and represents a paradigm shift in imaging that will redefine CT for years to come.

-With the new QuantaMaxTM detector and Quantum Technology, advantages against current clinical standard CT can be achieved, including higher spatial resolution, improved contrast to noise ratio (CNR), elimination of electronic noise and intrinsic spectral sensitivity.
+The new QuantaMaxTM detector and Quantum Technology enable higher spatial resolution and improved contrast-to-noise ratio (CNR) when compared to conventional energy-integrating detectors, plus elimination of electronic noise and intrinsic spectral sensitivity.
 Whether your clinical need is using virtual monoenergetic images to standardize scans, increase iodine enhancement, suppress metal artifacts, examining virtual noncontrast images or iodine maps, viewing vessel lumen unobstructed by calcium or tapping into a suite of post-processing applications to quantify and classify disease, spectral imaging opens the door to precision medicine so you can get the right diagnosis.